266 Days Until Memories and The Uncertain End (part 1)

 “It’s hardly a reason to stop the tests.
 Continue.”

-He stopped talking about it.
+He stopped talking about what he felt.
 He started practicing on his own under their eyes, practicing how to miss, how to get his precision up and his accuracy up.
 He worked to become like the other Class 1s, to be what the Superiors wanted him to be.
 That meant no talking about how the magic tickled his body, and how he could feel how a spell was completed even with a misincantation.
 That meant keeping his eyes open even if the magic told him it would support him.

 It meant bending to the Superiors.